jeremynoesen/BoneBot/README.md

 - The only placeholders allowed are specified per line.
 - Standard Discord Markdown formatting is supported.
 - This file can modify all built-in responses, command descriptions, and commands.
+- All messages can include new line characters `\n`, except for the commands

 ### Miscellaneous
 - You can change the colors of embeds for the meme generator and help message by setting `embed-color` in the main configuration to a hex code.